timruffles/values/README.md

 var event = { at: today, text: "started using values" };

 function eventReminder(event) {
-  // `addDays()` is implemented in a mutable fashion, mutating the date var remindAt = event.at.addDays(1);
+  // `addDays()` is implemented in a mutable fashion
+  // changing the date in place and returning it var remindAt = event.at.addDays(1);
   setReminder(remindAt);
 }